Geeksltd/GCop/Rules/GCop309.md

 ﻿# GCop 309

-> *"It should be written as {0}, Because the criteria will be faster and eliminate unnecessary database fetches"*
+> *"It should be written as \{lambdaExpression}, Because the criteria will be faster and eliminate unnecessary database fetches"*

 ## Rule description